GRitchie1/RFIDRoboticArm-HNDGradedUnit/README.md

 This repository will be updated with parts lists and instructions.

 ## Parts List
+This project requires access to a 3D printer to manufacture the robot arm.
+All of the [models](https://github.com/GRitchie1/Graded-Unit/tree/main/Models) can be 3D printed using PLA.

+This project requires 1 of each model.
+You can print as many "Item to Pickup" as required - these are test pieces which hold an RFID fob.
+The suggested number of test items is 3.

 | Part | QTY |
 |------|-----|
 | Pi Pico | 1 |